• Servicing the Triangle Area: Raleigh, Durham, Chapel Hill, Wake Forest, Cary, and Hillsborough NC

 General Recommendations for allergy treatment are:

-fish oil can improve skin health and decrease the immune systems response to allergenic stimulation.
-Fish oil can also help support, kidney, nerves, brain, heart, and joints. kin health as well.
+• Supplements to improve skin health: Fish oil can improve skin health and decrease the immune system's response to allergenic stimulation.
+Fish oil can also help support kidney, nerves, brain, heart, and joint health as well.
+There is some recent literature suggesting that probiotics can be of benefit to skin health and allergies.

-Allergy medications or Cytopoint injections can be of benefit in controlling symptoms of allergies.
+• Allergy medications or Cytopoint injections can be of benefit in controlling symptoms of allergies.
 We consider these medications successful if you see >50% improvement in symptoms.
 These medications are helpful when we can not eliminate exposure to an allergen (like with an environmental allergy).

 How do I get my pet scheduled?